 Two Common Logic Mistakes

-Only objecting to a conclusion: Most people seem to want to totally ignore the argument provided by their “opponent” because they only want to object to the conclusion.
-However, a valid argument with true premises automatically provide us with true conclusions.
-Therefore, objecting to the conclusion is insufficient to prove that the opposing argument is flawed.
+Only objecting to a conclusion: Most people seem to want to totally ignore the argument provided by their opponent because they only want to object to the conclusion.
+However, a valid argument with true premises automatically provides us with true conclusions.
+Therefore, objecting to the conclusion is often insufficient to prove that the opposing argument is flawed.

-Only objecting to a premise: Some people realize that objecting to a premise is a good idea, but they can’t then decide the conclusion is false.
+Only objecting to a premise: Some people realize that objecting to a premise is a good idea, but that doesn’t mean the conclusion is false.